Peter van Merksteijn Jr.

-Peter van Merksteijn Jr. (born 1 September 1982) is a Dutch racing driver and rally driver who will be driving for the Van Merksteijn Motorsport team in the 2011 World Rally Championship season.
+Peter Franciscus Robertus van Merksteijn (born 1 September 1982) is a Dutch racing driver and rally driver who will be driving for the Van Merksteijn Motorsport team in the 2011 World Rally Championship season.
 He won the Dutch Rally Championship in 2007 in the Group N class with a Mitsubishi Lancer Evolution IX.
 He made his WRC début in 2007 at the Rallye Deutschland.
 He is the son of Peter van Merksteijn Sr., who raced in the WRC before and won the 2008 24 Hours of Le Mans in the LMP2 class, using a Porsche RS Spyder.

 Career

 Early Career-2007

 Van Merksteijn was born in Hengelo, Netherlands.
 He started his rallying career in 2006 with a Renault Mégane and entered in national events.
 With the help of his fathers team, Van Merksteijn Motorsport with team principal Gerard Grouve, he entered the 2007 Dutch Rally Championship with a Mitsubishi Lancer Evo IX.
 His co-driver was Francis Strikker for the start of the season but Eddy Chevaillier took Strikker's place and has been van Merksteijn's co-driver since.
 He won the 2007 season in the group N class.

-In the same year, he made his WRC début at the 2007 Rallye Deutschland.
+In the same year, van Merksteijn made his WRC début at the 2007 Rallye Deutschland.
 He competed the rally with the Evo IX used in the Dutch Rally Championship.
 He finished the rally 70th overall.
 He also competed two other WRC events in the 2007 season, rallying in the 2007 Rally Catalunya, and used a Mitsubishi Lancer Evolution VIII for the 2007 Rally GB.
 He finished 29th overall in the Welsh-based round.